But did you know the greatest existential threat to kangaroos is the commercial kangaroo industry?

 This is the same 'management plan' that is killing over 40,000 kangaroos per month in NSW alone, and which the 2021 Parliamentary Inquiry found was pushing kangaroos to the brink of extinction.

-Tell me more about NIKE
+Tell me more about ADIDAS

-‘As one of the world’s biggest buyers of kangaroo skins, Nike must take ownership of its contribution to the bludgeoning of thousands of joeys to death every night, and the regional extinction of kangaroos already happening across Australia.
-The recent NSW kangaroo inquiry has shown us that kangaroo killing is unsustainable and inherently cruel, and we need big brands like NIKE to join consumers in rejecting this profit-driven cruelty and environmental destruction.'
+‘As one of the world’s biggest buyers of kangaroo skins, adidas must take ownership of its contribution to the bludgeoning of thousands of joeys to death every night, and the regional extinction of kangaroos already happening across Australia.
+The recent NSW kangaroo inquiry has shown us that kangaroo killing is unsustainable and inherently cruel, and we need big brands like adidas to join consumers in rejecting this profit-driven cruelty and environmental destruction.'

-– MP Mark Pearson
+– Former Animal Justice Party MP Mark Pearson

 If they were to stop using kangaroos, it would seriously impact the commercial kangaroo industry: in fact, it would render it no longer profitable or viable.